Chuck Versus the Undercover Lover

-"Chuck Versus the Undercover Lover" aired on January 24, 2008.
+"Chuck Versus the Undercover Lover" aired on NBC on January 24, 2008.
 It is the 12th episode of the first season of Chuck, and aired alongside "Chuck Versus the Marlin" to close out the season.
 Casey is forced to revisit his past when his presumed-dead girlfriend resurfaces.
 Meanwhile, Ellie and Awesome have a fight, and it falls upon Morgan to help them patch things up.

 Plot summary

 Main plot

 In 2004, John Casey is in Chechnya undercover as an energy consultant, staying with his AP photographer girlfriend, Ilsa (Ivana Miličević).
 She goes out with her camera, leaving him to sleep in and enters a restaurant just as a bomb explodes.
 Casey is jarred from bed and runs out to find the plaza near the hotel in chaos.
 All that's left of Ilsa is the charred remains of her camera.
 Four years later, it is revealed a digital camera triggered Casey's memory.
 He is about to attack an angry customer who is berating him when Chuck intervenes.
 Chuck goes to the storage cage and kicks out Jeff, who is stealing celebrity hotel room phone numbers from the hotel's computer, which is in for repairs.
 Chuck flashes on one name in the register, and as more names trigger additional flashes he begins writing them down, except for one: Ilsa Trinchina, who has a connection with Casey.
 Chuck informs Casey of the flashes, and then teases him with the nickname "Sugar Bear," which he got from Ilsa's file.
 Casey nearly strangles him in a fit of rage.

 Chuck advises Sarah of the flashes, and what he saw about Casey.
 Sarah's own interest is piqued and she agrees to check into it.
 The team is ordered by Beckman to head to the hotel to investigate.
 Chuck begins to tease Casey again about Ilsa, but he storms out angrily.
 Sarah tells Chuck that she discovered Ilsa was dead.
 They reach the hotel, where Chuck and Sarah use their cover as hotel staff to get close to a group of Russian mobsters gathered in town, on whom Chuck flashes.
 One of the mobsters mistakenly identifies Chuck as his cousin and pulls him into the celebration.
 While dancing with the Russians, Chuck sees Ilsa and tries to alert Sarah, but the mobster sees him and believes Chuck is trying to tell him he's interested in Sarah, so she is drawn into the dance as well.
 Chuck warns Sarah about Ilsa, and the two break away warning Casey they've been compromised.
 Before they can get out of sight, Casey runs right into Ilsa, and tells her in disbelief he thought she was dead.
 Ilsa tells him when she woke up after the blast she had no memory of who she was, and could only recall his face.
 Meanwhile, Chuck flashes on the head of the mobsters, Victor Federov (Pasha D. Lychnikoff).
 He is in town to marry his fiancé, Ilsa.